DDDas7/ipa-ad-trust-healthcheck/README.md

 # IPA - AD Trust Health Check Script

-This repository contains a howto and the required artifacts to use IPA - AD Trust Health Check Script in Red Hat Enterprise Linux 7 and Red Hat Enterprise Linux 8 servers.
+This repository contains a howto and the required artifacts to use IPA - AD Trust Health Check Script in following servers.

+* Red Hat Enterprise Linux 7
+* Red Hat Enterprise Linux 8

 ## Motivation